MagicMirrorOrg/MagicMirror-Documentation/getting-started/upgrade-guide.md

 ::: tip NOTE

 Users who prefer a straightforward, automated solution may find alternative methods more practical.
-Although convenient, not using the manual method obove may mean that you gain less insight into the system, which could make it harder to troubleshoot issues independently.
+Although convenient, not using the manual method above may mean that you gain less insight into the system, which could make it harder to troubleshoot issues independently.

 :::